lorenzofox3/tpl-stream/readme.md

 ### Containers

-You can interpolate some _containers_: Promise, Iterable(Array) or Objects These containers must contain template, string or another container
+You can interpolate some _containers_: Promise, Iterable(Array) or Objects These containers must contain a template, a string or another container

 ```js
 html`<ul>${['foo', 'bar'].map(str => html`<li>${str}</li>`)}</ul>`